-One thing you should know before purchasing either smart speaker is that both Amazon Alexa and the Google Assistant are in active development with perpetual changes.
+One thing you should know before purchasing either smart speaker is that both Amazon Alexa and the Google Assistant undergo perpetual changes.
 This means both devices are regularly enhanced with new features, but you may also find that commands that worked previously no longer work or might require a slightly nuanced voice instruction.
 Or, they might seemingly work for everyone else except for you.
 It can be a real frustration with both Amazon and Google services.

-That said, both devices work well at picking up voice commands as long as you enunciate, even when you’re blaring out tunes at full volume.
+Both devices work well at picking up voice commands as long as you enunciate, even when you’re blaring out tunes at full volume.
 The Echo Dot’s design, with an overt LED status ring and physical buttons for volume, mic muting, and triggering Alexa on the top of the device, gives Amazon a slight edge in terms of usability.
-Google Nest Mini supports microphone muting via a rear switch and subtle, LED indicators, touch-sensitive volume controls on either side of the device, all of which work well.
+Google Nest Mini supports microphone muting via a rear switch and features touch-sensitive volume controls on either side of the device, all of which work well.

-The third-generation Echo has a larger driver and the sound is much better than ever before.
-The Nest Mini has 360-degree sound and a 40mm driver that makes it a “smart speaker for any room” (according to Google).
+The fourth-generation Echo Dot has a larger driver and the sound is much better than ever before.
+The Nest Mini has 360-degree sound, a 40mm driver, and proprietary audio tuning software.
 But how do they stack up?

 Which should you buy?